This article was last updated in February 2022.

 But if you are independent, keep a close eye on changes in government guidance for early years’ childcare providers during COVID-19.
 Right now, you determine the rules for your home nursery based on local regulations.

 This also means that Ofsted-registered childminders are responsible for keeping their COVID-19 policy and all other childminder policies up to date.
 Current guidance from the Department for Education, for Ofsted-registered childminders can be found here.
-It’s also good to read the government’s contingency framework for education and childcare settings.
-It answers any and all questions about who needs to do what, when, and how.
+It’s also good to read the government’s actions for early years and childcare providers during the COVID-19 pandemic.
+It answers questions about who needs to do what, when, and how.

 How can we help?